IIP-Design/lab-notes/index.md

 ### Customization

 Beyond the base configuration options [discussed above](#configuration), Lab Notes - like all Jekyll themes - can be customized for your site.
-Any core theme file can be replaced by an equivalant file locally.
+Any core theme file can be replaced by an equivalent file locally.

 For example, to change the included page layout, you can add a file called `page.html` to a `_layouts` at the root of your docs.
 This will override the equivalent file from the theme.